arocull/stag-toolkit/readme.md

 ### Contribution

-If making a contribution, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard (as best you can).
+If making a contribution, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for commit names (as best you can).

 You may need to install additional toolchains for pre-commit hooks.